 “Who do I belong to, sir?”
 I asked.

-Almost immediately after his arrival my predecessor had discovered that virtually all his time would be spent organising and hosting the visitors to the Red Arrows.
-They included a large number of so called 'corporate visitors', that is to say friends of the many businesses that 'sponsored' the Red Arrows, as well as a continuous stream of 'ordinary' fans.
+Almost immediately after his arrival my predecessor had discovered that virtually all his time would be spent organising and hosting the so called 'corporate visitors' from the many businesses that 'sponsored' the Red Arrows.
 It seems he had no responsibility for dealing with low flying complaints or any purely station or CFS publicity, nor was he required to have any dealings with the media about the Red Arrows since that was the province of the Team Manager.
 The wing commander had, not surprisingly really, very quickly become disillusioned; he considered such tasks, normally given as a secondary duty to the most junior officers, as menial and beneath him.
 I could sympathise with that!
 Perhaps, like me, his job specification had not been properly prepared - assuming he ever had a written one.
 He went off on Christmas leave and, allegedly, never returned to Scampton nor left any message explaining why he was not returning.
-His entire time as Red Arrows PRO lasted only two or three weeks but he certainly caused all ranks of the Red Arrows to look upon Retired Officers as a very peculiar breed.
+His entire time as Red Arrows PRO had lasted only two or three weeks, but he had certainly caused all ranks of the Red Arrows to look upon Retired Officers as a very peculiar breed.

-I should stress here that everything I have just related about my predecessor is based on what others told me; I never met him so I have not been able to get his version of events.
-No-one, and I do mean no-one, ever mentioned his name to me, nor did I ever come across any references to him in any of the Red Arrows files I saw during the 11 years I was with the Red Arrows.
-He had become a non-person.
-It was both surprising and depressing that I had to find out about my predecessor because of a casual conversation with a civilian and not from anyone in an official capacity, but it certainly explained why I had been received by the Red Arrows cautiously and with barely disguised suspicion.
+I should stress here that everything I have just related about my predecessor is based on what others told me, I never met him, so I have not been able to get his version of events.
+No-one, and I do mean no-one, ever mentioned his name to me, nor did I ever come across any references to him in any of the Red Arrows files I saw during the 11 years I would spend with the Red Arrows.
+It was both surprising, and depressing, that I had to find out about my predecessor through a casual conversation with a civilian and not from anyone in an official capacity, but it certainly explained why I had been received by the Red Arrows cautiously and with barely disguised suspicion.